Magic: The Gathering Pro Tour season 2009: 2009 World Championships – Rome (19–22 November 2009)

 The 2009 World Championship marked several firsts in Pro Tour history.
-For the first time ever, eight different countries were represented in the quarterfinals, and there were no American or Japanese players in the top eight.
+For the first time ever, eight countries were represented in the quarterfinals, and there were no American or Japanese players in the top eight.
 Playing in his second Worlds top eight, André Coimbra of Portugal defeated Austrian David Reitbauer to become World Champion.
 In the team event, Austria finished second as well, losing to the Chinese team in the final.